 - Morgan Bakerman, Class of 2013: currently employed as Development Assistant in Planned Giving, Metropolitan Museum of Art, NYC.

-- Gabby Ferreira, Class of 2012: current employed as Gallery Manager, Dedee Shattuck Gallery, Westport, MA.
+- Gabby Ferreira, Class of 2012: currently employed as Gallery Manager, Dedee Shattuck Gallery, Westport, MA.
 Formerly Visitor Assistant, Art Educator, and Office Coordinator, New Bedford Art Museum, New Bedford, MA.

 - Ashley Geremia, Class of 2011: MFA in Museum Exhibition Planning and Design, University of the Arts, Philadelphia, PA; currently working as a freelance exhibition designer.

 - Anna Ivy, Class of 2011: currently employed in Client Services, Christie's, NYC.

 - Meghan Quigley, Class of 2011: currently employed as Learning and Interpretation Assistant, Portland Museum of Art, Portland, ME.
 Formerly Carolyn Wolfe Intern in Museum Education, San Diego Museum of Art, and Curatorial Intern for the Colección Patricia Phelps de Cisneros, NYC

-- Mollie Denhard, Class of 2010: currently enrolled in the Museum Studies Graduate Program, Harvard Extension School, Cambridge, MA, and employed as Collections Assistant, Peabody Museum of Archaeology and Ethnology, Harvard University, Cambridge, MA.
+- Mollie Denhard, Class of 2010: MA in Museum Studies, Harvard Extension School, Cambridge, MA; currently employed as Collections Assistant, Peabody Museum of Archaeology and Ethnology, Harvard University, Cambridge, MA.

 - Kayla Malouin, Class of 2010: MA in Museum Studies, Johns Hopkins University, Baltimore, MD; currently employed as Project/Research Manager & Curator of the Caproni Collection at Skylight Studios, Inc. and the Giust Gallery, Woburn, MA.

 - Shannon Ryan, Class of 2010: MA in Visual Arts Administration, NYU; currently employed as an administrator at Christie's, NYC

 - Mell Scalzi, Class of 2009: Certificate in Art Collections Management and Display, NYU; currently Collection Manager for the Helen S. Kaman Print Study Center, Hartford Art School, Hartford, CT.
 Formerly, Assistant Exhibition Registrar, Museum of Arts & Design, NYC, and formerly Collections Manager/Registrar at the Museum of Comic and Cartoon Art, NYC

 - Jessie Landau, Class of 2009: MLitt in the History of Art and Art World Practice, Christie's Education, London; currently enrolled as a PhD candidate in Art History, School of Art and Design, College of Fine and Applied Arts, University of Illinois at Urbana-Champaign.
 Formerly on staff at the Hammond Museum, North Salem, NY, and formerly the Johnson Family Foundation Intern, Bradford Brinton Memorial & Museum, Big Horn, WY.